insightsengineering/tern.mmrm/README.md

 the `dependencies = FALSE` argument to `install_github` it may produce an error.

 In order to run many of the examples you will also need to install the [`scda`](https://github.com/insightsengineering/scda) package.

+See package vignettes `browseVignettes(package = "tern.mmrm")` for usage of this package.